jojo39381/supply/README.md

 we got the potential

 to distribute essentials :D
-# supply
+# supply-app

-## To Try It Out:
+## To run the demo, please clone the repo and run pod install on the directory.
+Make sure cocoapods is installed first.

-### Clone the repo, and run pod install.
-Make sure to download cocoapods if you don't have it.
+### Made with Love and Coffee from California